jeremyBanks/save/README.md

             [env: SAVE_COMMIT_MESSAGE=]

     -x, --prefix <PREFIX_HEX>
-            The required commit hash or prefix, in hex.
+            The required commit ID hash or prefix, in hex.

             [default: the first four hex digits of the commit's tree hash]

             [env: SAVE_COMMIT_PREFIX=]

+        --head <HEAD>
+            What branch head are we updating?
+Defaults to `"HEAD"` (which also updates the current branch if one is checked out).
+Setting it to any value name will create or force-update that branch without modifying HEAD or the working directory

+            [env: SAVE_HEAD=]

+    -n, --no-head
+            Prepare the commit, but don't actually update any references in Git.

+            The commit will be written to the Git database, so it is still possible for the user to manually add a reference to it.

+            [aliases: dry-run]

-TREE OPTIONS:
+CONTENT OPTIONS:
     -a, --all
             Commit all files in the repository.
 This is the default.